MadPUG/Introduction-To-Python/prerequisites.md

 # Prerequisites for attending the event

-1. A laptop that you can bring with you to the event.
+1. (*Optional*) A laptop that you can bring with you to the event.

   - You will probably want to bring a power cable to be safe.

+  - If you cannot bring a laptop you can still attend.
+The purpose of the laptop is to be able to run the code provided on this website at the same time in sync with the presentation.
+It is not absolutely required but it will be beneficial.

 1. A copy of Python installed from [the Python website][downloads].